+Vos hert zikh?
 Welcome to Elementary Yiddish!
 This course will be an introduction to the Yiddish language and culture of Ashkenazic Jews.
 Students will begin to develop basic skills in reading, writing, listening, and speaking Yiddish.
 By the end of the course, students should be able to understand and participate in a conversation on a variety of everyday topics, read simple texts, be prepared to tackle more complex texts with the aid of a dictionary, and write short compositions on a variety of everyday topics.
-History, literature, folklore, film, and archival records will also be considered.
+We will look at history, literature, folklore, film, news articles, and archival material to get a sense of the breadth and depth of Yiddish culture and language.
+Yiddish is the key to a thousand years of Eastern European Jewish civilization - vayter, c'mon, let's go!

-Active classroom participation is very important, as are daily homework assignments - always due for the next class.
+Active classroom participation is very important, as are homework assignments- always due for the next class.
+Completing these will help you get a sense of your own progress and to identify questions.
 I am always happy to meet with students to discuss any questions or concerns you may have about the class, or to offer assistance.